andymeneely/project-timber-wolf/scenarios/scenarios.md

 ### Upon Success

-_(A dozen federal agents in SWAT gear are awaiting your exit.)
-We've been double-crossed!_
+_A dozen federal agents in SWAT gear are awaiting your exit.
+You've been double-crossed!
+Your "friend" is standing there with them, smirking.
+He takes the jewels out of your hands.
+"Let me bag this into evidence for you boys", he says, and the agents laugh as he carefully places the jewels in a velvet bag._

+_"Thanks for the hard work.
+You learned this gig faster than I thought.
+Real naturals.
+Just remember - you're no good if you're caught.
+You're only ever as good as your last heist."_

+_Everyone is arrested and taken to prison._

 * Add $3k to Team Cash
 * Add $3k to Team Cash if all three jewels were stolen
-* Level up any characters and skills of anyone who is not Busted.
+* Promote any characters and refine skills of anyone who made reached an Exit.
-* If any characters were Busted, keep them for the next heist, but do not promote them or refine their skills.
+* If any characters were failed to reach an exit (i.e. Busted), keep them for the next heist, but do not promote them or refine their skills.

 ### Standalone Challenge